 Q: Can you buy Xiaomi smartphones without MIUI installed?

 A: Yes, the Mi A3 is the most recent phone from the company that ships with Android One instead of MIUI.
 You can also search online for instructions on unlocking the bootloader of a Xiaomi phone and installing a custom Android ROM on it.
-However, outside of the Mi A-series, all phones from the company will come with MIUI.
+However, outside of the Mi A-series, all phones from the company (and its subsidiaries) will come with MIUI.

 Q: Can you remove the ads from MIUI?